CPSC251

 Description

-Proof techniques.
 Recursion and iteration.
-Specification of algorithmic problems and fundamental proof techniques in Computer Science.
-Discrete structures such as graphs, trees, strings, functions, and their computer representation.
+Specification of algorithmic problems.
+Fundamental proof techniques in computer science.
+Discrete structures such as sets, graphs, trees, strings, sequences, and their computer representations.
 Counting, permutations.
 Random events.
 Conditional events.
-Applications in Computer Science.
+Applications in computer science.

 Prerequisite(s): Computer Science 219 or 231.